wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-5.&emsp;The value of the Atonement does not lie in the manner in which it [the Atonement] is expressed.
+5. The value of the Atonement does not lie in the manner in which it [the Atonement] is expressed.
 ²In fact, if it [the Atonement] is used truly, it [the Atonement] will inevitably be expressed in whatever way is most helpful to the receiver.
 3This [the Atonement expressed in whatever way is most helpful] means that a miracle, to attain its [the miracle’s] full efficacy, must be expressed in a language that the recipient can understand without fear.
 ⁴This [a miracle must be understood without fear] does not necessarily mean that this [being understood without fear] is the highest level of communication of which he [the recipient of the miracle] is capable.